microsoft/rushstack/api/rush-lib.rushconfiguration.committedshrinkwrapfilename.md

 # RushConfiguration.committedShrinkwrapFilename property

-The filename of the NPM shrinkwrap file that is tracked e.g. by Git.
+The full path of the shrinkwrap file that is tracked by Git.
 (The "rush install" command uses a temporary copy, whose path is tempShrinkwrapFilename.)
-This property merely reports the filename; the file itself may not actually exist.
-Example: "C:\\MyRepo\\common\\npm-shrinkwrap.json" or "C:\\MyRepo\\common\\shrinkwrap.yaml"

 **Signature:**
 ```javascript
 committedShrinkwrapFilename: string
 ```

+## Remarks

+This property merely reports the filename; the file itself may not actually exist.
+Example: "C:\\MyRepo\\common\\npm-shrinkwrap.json" or "C:\\MyRepo\\common\\shrinkwrap.yaml"